Research Consent Form (English / Spanish)

 The data acquisition protocol in the study then is as follows:

 The decompressive Chiari I surgery starts and proceeds as per routine up to and including the final decompressive step, which is the opening of the dura over the cerebellum and foramen magnum.
 Before the decompressive incision, the dura here is commonly tense and does not have normal to-and-fro motions with the heartbeat.
 Upon the dural incision and decompression of the cerebellum, the cerebellum and adjoining structures then commence to move with the heartbeat.
 This cardiac frequency motion of the cerebellum and its surrounding cerebrospinal fluid (CSF) is an important signal to the surgeon that the decompressive portion of the procedure is complete and that closure of the wound may commence.
+This is the stage where the electrical connectivity of the cerebellum is studied for a maximum of 15 minutes.
 The initial step in closure of the wound is the suturing of a dural graft.
 It is placed to cover the exposed cerebellum from the opening of the tense dura.

-To protect privacy, when they are removed from the operating room the electrophysiological data labeled with a synthetic identifier and stored in a secure location behind the Mass General firewall.
+To protect privacy, the electrophysiological data labeled with a synthetic identifier and stored in a secure location behind the Mass General firewall.
 The analysis of the data does not occur during the surgery.
 The conclusions, if any, will await the acquisition of data in similar circumstances from a sequence of persons undergoing carry surgery and will then be published in the peer-reviewed scientific literature.
 This data will not be of clinical value to an individual person who participates.

 There is no benefit to a person undergoing Chiari I decompressive surgery from participating in the study.
 There is no payment for participating.
 There are no extra hospital visits.
 If a person is offered the opportunity to participate but wishes not to, there is no change in the care that person receives.
 Decompressive Chiari I surgery candidates who wish to learn more about this study are given an opportunity to discuss it with a study staff member who is not the operating surgeon.